trance1st/JSONP1.1-DEMO/Readme.md

 >  Donwload the file https://drive.google.com/open?id=0B2JsVi_687XKbE91cWE2SDVwMm8 to the root of this project.
 Name the file 'companies.json'

-In our example first we will try to read a big json file ( ~ 80MB).
+In our example, first we will try to read a big json file ( ~ 80MB).

 As expected, we are getting an exception
 ```